scitran/client/Home.md

-The **scitran matlab client** provides tools so that Matlab users can interact with a [Flywheel system](https://flywheel.io).
-The client searches, lists, reads and analyzes data and metadata from a Flywheel instance.
-The client can also control job scheduling.
+The **scitran matlab client** enables Matlab users to interact with a [Flywheel system](https://flywheel.io).
+The client methods search, list, upload, download, read and analyze Flywheel data and metadata.
+The client can control job scheduling.

 The **scitran matlab client** can be run securely from any computer on the Internet.
 We have used the client extensively on Mac and Linux systems.
-We have not tested extensively on Windows systems yet, but at least it seems to run.

-This wiki describes the software and provides examples including how to
+This wiki describes the software and explains how to

 * obtain authorization to interact with a Flywheel database
-* search the database for its contents
+* search the database
 * get information about the database contents
 * download or read database objects (e.g., files, sessions, projects, analyses)
 * upload files to the database (e.g., files, graphs, other attachments)
-* upload method descriptions (e.g., analyses, Gears) and programs (e.g., Matlab files) that others can run
+* upload data analyses and software (e.g., Matlab files) that others can run

-* paper of the future (pof) efforts
+This client is part of our vision of how to work with Flywheel to create a reproducible paper, accounting for both data and computation.

 ### Related information

-This client is based on the [Flywheel SDK](Flywheel-SDK) that is platform independent, and written in [Golang](https://golang.org/).
-The functions in the Flywheel SDK are exported into a library that is called from Matlab.
-You have direct access to the Flywheel SDK calls from the scitran objects.
+This client interacts with Flywheel using the [Flywheel SDK](Flywheel-SDK) a platform independent set of functions that are written in [Golang](https://golang.org/).
+The Flywheel SDK functions are in a library that is called from Matlab.
+The scitran matlab client accesses the Flywheel SDK for many basic utilities.

 The same Flywheel SDK is also exported into libraries for [**a scitran python client**](https://github.com/scitran/python-client) and a **scitran** 'R' client.